 —Adapted from the Merriam-Webster Learner’s Dictionary

-3. When you want clarification, say:
+3. When you want clarification, you can say:

 - I have a question…